 "I can't, Jane.
 I'm not allowed out of town.
 I had to tell the guardroom I'd be in here tonight and we are only over the road.
 But you can go.
 You can stay at my house anyway, my mum and dad won't mind, they like you."

 "I don't fancy going round Tommy's house on my own, especially uninvited."

 "No, I've got two weeks leave at Christmas, I think I'll write him another letter and see if I can stay there for a few days before I go home."

-We finished our drinks and got up to go over to the NAAFI.
-As we were leaving, the Barmaid looked over at me and smiled.
-I knew Jane had noticed her and I made sure I didn't return the smile.
+They finished their drinks and got up to go over to the NAAFI.
+As they were leaving, the Barmaid looked over at Terry and smiled.
+He knew Jane had noticed her and he made sure he didn't return the smile.

-We spent a few more evenings together in the weeks leading up to Christmas, but the intimacy of our first sexual encounter on the way back from Ruislip was not repeated.
+They spent a few more evenings together in the weeks leading up to Christmas, but the intimacy of their first sexual encounter on the way back from Ruislip was not repeated.

 Tommy was full of joy at his discovery.
 His research had paid off and he had it in black and white, official, his sister Jane had not died as a child, she had been adopted.
 However, there was more, from the papers she had sent him, there was no doubt whatsoever that Jane was his sister.
 He rushed down the street in his excitement to catch the bus home so he could tell his wife the wonderful news.
 He decided not to write to Jane, but to go across to Uxbridge that very evening and give her the news personally.